dio19/dio19/README.md

 ### Hi there 👋 My name is Dionisio.
-#opentowork Frontend Developer and Graphic Designer/ sharp-eyed, responsible, sociable, collaborative, enterprising anda resilient.
+#opentowork Frontend Developer and Graphic Designer/ sharp-eyed, responsible, sociable, collaborative, enterprising and resilient.
 🌱 love learning new skills and knowledge / in a teamwork I always seek to exalt the best version of each of my colleagues.

 Adobe Photoshop | Adobe Illustrator | Adobe XD